sweproj/one-rom/README.md

 Based on a Raspberry Pi RP2350 (One ROM Fire 🔥) or STM32F4 (One ROM Ice ❄️).

-One ROM emulates any system's 2364, 2332 and 2316 ROMs, with any chip select configuration, and can serve different images to multiple ROM sockets simultaneously.
+One ROM is available as 24 pin and 28 pin versions, emulating nearly all systems' 24 and 28 pin ROMs, including any possible chip select configurations, and can serve different images to multiple ROM sockets simultaneously.

-Replaces failed ROMs in Commodore 64s, VIC-20s, PETs, disk drives and another brands of retro systems, including Atari, TI, etc.
+Replaces failed ROMs in Commodore 64s, VIC-20s, PETs, Ataris, BBC, TIs, disk drives and many other types of systems.

+ROM types replaced:
+- 24 pin: 2704, 2708, 2716, 2732, 2316, 2332, 2364
+- 28 pin: 2764, 27128, 27256, 27512, 23128, 23256, 23512

 One ROM was formerly known as Software Defined Retro ROM (SDRR).